chrisburnell/chrisburnell.com/src/pages/general/cv.md

 - Organised 8 annual, not-for-profit conferences, showcasing over {{ global.sotbSpeakers | toNearest(5, true) }} speakers with over 150+ in-person attendees each year.

-- Liaised with speakers, sponsors, and venues; handled the logistics of running an in-person and online conference.
+- Liaised with speakers, sponsors, and venues, and handled logistics for running in-person and online conferences.

 - Sourced sponsorship to fund the events and enable under-represented groups to attend for free.